dliocode/horse-ratelimit/README.md

 - MemoryStore: _(default)_ Simple in-memory option.
 Does not share state when app has multiple processes or servers.
 - RedisStore: [Samples - Model 4](https://github.com/dliocode/horse-ratelimit/tree/master/samples/Model%204)

 You may also create your own store.
-It must implement the IRateLimitStore to function
+It must implement the IStore to function

-### Store Redis
+### Store with Redis

 Usage: